CURRICULUM – ENGLISH

-Phonics is taught in the Early Years and Key Stage 1 using the Letters and Sounds curriculum.
-We follow the teaching sequence but include engaging and practical activities to secure children’s understanding.
+Phonics is taught in the Early Years and Key Stage 1 using a scheme called “Time for Phonics”.
+This scheme uses a similar teaching sequence and order of sounds as Letters and Sounds which enables us to ensure children’s reading books are aligned fully to their phonics understanding.
+This scheme uses a range of multi-sensory and practical activities to deliver a systematic phonics approach.
 Through small group and individual intervention, phonics teaching may continue in Key Stage 2 classes for those children that may need further support.

 Every child has an opportunity to weekly visits to our recently renovated library, where we continually monitor and add to the range of texts available.
 Children are able to borrow both a fiction and non-fiction book of their choice.

 We ensure all children have a reading book to take home.
 This may be a book of free choice for those that are confident to do so and for children in Reception and Key Stage 1, following a systematic phonics programme, we ensure reading books are sent home according to each child’s phonetic understanding.